 - Be aware of your listening blocks.
 Davis, Paleg, and Fanning identify 12 blocks.
 They include comparing, judging, identifying, derailing and more.
 Get to know these blocks so you can be mindful of how they appear in your interactions.
 Learning which ones you use more frequently and under what circumstances is also helpful.

 - Understand the relationship between your listening blocks and thought patterns.
 You can do this with the help of a therapist or coach or work on it independently by spending time with your thought patterns, learning to see them for what they are (patterns) and cultivating the attitude that will help you work with them.
-Consistent mindfulness practices, such as those in the Reyou Mindfulness Stream, can help you accomplish this in an empowering and trauma-sensitive way.
+Consistent mindfulness practices, such as the ones we teach in the Mindfulness Learning & Practice Bundle, can help you accomplish this in an empowering and trauma-sensitive way.

 - Develop your skills for reframing.
 Reframing is consciously changing how you view events, memories, situations, and conversations and replacing negative or flawed thought patterns with more realistic and positive ones.
 While conversations with a trusted support person such as a social worker or therapist are ideal, mindful journaling is an accessible way to identify thought patterns and the events that trigger them.
 To be effective, journaling should be consistent but flexible, and the practice is best supported by other tools and techniques that will help you practice reframing.
 For example, in the Messages section of the Firefly Journal, you can use the thought bubbles to write down a flawed or negative thought and then write an alternate, more constructive view that counters the negative one.